ElisaBortoli/AnalyseGEOtop/README.md

 * diagnostic plots on hydrological budget in GEOtop 3d simulation
 * visualisation of Soil Water Retention Curve (van Genuchten model)

+This package is based on the R package [geotopbricks](https://github.com/ecor/geotopbricks)

 # How to start

 First install the package with: